watanabe8760/udacity-da-p5-enron-fraud-detection/README.md

 #### Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

 I'd like to present precision and recall from the result of tester.py (result_final.txt).
-Precision and recall are common metrics for classification problems.
-They can give us false positive rate and false negative rate respectively.
-These metrics are useful when false positive rate or false negative rate more matters than the other depending on the context of analysis.
+They both express a certain type of accuracies from different aspects for classification problems.
+Precision is a way to look at accuracy from a number of predictions.
+In the context of this problem, positive means POI so it is described as:

+* The ratio of correctly classified POI given the total number of POI predictions

+On the other hand, recall is a way to look at accuracy from a number of the actual label.

+* The ratio of correctly classified POI given the total number of POI labels in the data set

+In other words precision more matters when you do not want to include false positive (Non-POI classified as POI) as much as possible and recall more matters when you do not want to miss the actual positive (POI) as much as possible.

 For example, let me compare two results in result_final.txt.